Frequently Asked Questions

 What sort of music do the Starling Arts choirs sing?

-Starling Arts' three show choirs sing a range of songs from pop, rock, jazz and musical theatre.
+Starling Arts' three choirs sing a range of songs from pop, rock, jazz and musical theatre.
 The majority of songs are arranged for the choirs to be accompanied by piano or small band, or sung a cappella (without accompaniment).

 Each choir has its own speciality, which you can read more about on their individual pages.

 What is a typical Starling Arts rehearsal like?

 All our rehearsals begin with a physical and vocal warm-up to relax and energise.
 We spend time learning new music, part by part, and look at vocal technique and delivery.
 We use easy-to-follow professional performance exercises to get the best from our singers and focus on the overall sound and effect of the group.
 For songs that require it, we look at movement as a group, broken down into smaller sections.
-Our evening choirs always include a break half way through sessions, which is a good chance to grab a drink, a piece of cake as part of our weekly charity bake sale, and get to know the other singers.
+Our evening rehearsals always include a break half way through sessions, which is a good chance to grab a drink, a piece of cake as part of our weekly charity bake sale, and get to know the other singers.

 What sorts of performances can I be part of?

 Starling Arts' choirs perform at a range of events, from large scale concerts in stunning theatres, to more intimate cabarets and charity fundraisers.
 In May 2016 we toured to Paris where we performed at Disneyland.
 Members can choose to take part in charity events such as carol singing or performing in community venues like nursing homes.
 You can visit our event archive here.

 Who can join the choirs?

 Our choirs are suitable for anyone aged 18 years and over.
 Most members of Corvida, Forte and The Starling Singers range from their 20s, 30s and 40s.
 If you love singing and want to be part of a welcoming, supportive and friendly community singing to a high standard then you'll fit right in!

 When and where are rehearsals held?